chef/chef-web-docs/content/config_rb_manage.md

 `max_login_failures`

-:   The the maximim number of failed login attempts allowed before the
+:   The the maximum number of failed login attempts allowed before the
     user must use the password reset link to reset their password (has no effect when using external authentication/LDAP).
 Default value:
     `7`.